July 16-20 & 23-27, 9am-12pm, at The Kennedy School, near Porter Sq in Somerville.

 - Shaunalynn Duffy is a founding mentor with School of HONK, and an arts and science educator currently working to open the new Powderhouse Studios in Somerville.

-- Rosalie Norris is a School of HONK mentor, and theater arts teacher at The Fenn School in Concord.
+- Rosalie Norris is a School of HONK trumpet and dance mentor, and a theater arts teacher at The Fenn School in Concord.

 - Several School of HONK mentors and other musician volunteers will also participate in our camp, with extensive experience both in music education and street performance.

-Camp HONK is open to anyone, 10 years and older, preferably with at least one year’s experience playing their instrument (woodwind, brass, or percussion).
-Those with less experience will be considered on a case-by-case basis.
-Families are encouraged to apply.
+Camp HONK is open to anyone, 10 years and older, with at least one year’s experience playing their instrument (woodwind, brass, or percussion).

 Cost for the two weeks is $80/wk; family discounts and some scholarships may be available for students who need them.
-Bring checks — made payable to Somerville Public Schools — to the first session, on July 17.
+Bring checks — made payable to Somerville Public Schools — to the first session, on July 16.
+Note: All parents will also need to sign a photo/video release giving School of HONK and Somerville Public Schools permission to use photos, videos and/or names of students for camp-related publicity.

 If you have any questions, please drop us a line at email@example.com.